sflaggjr/MakerAuth/Server/readme.md

+To setup the dependencies required for accessBot, ensure you cd to ./Server/ and run the following script: sudo./setup.sh

-To run the server enviornment variables are needed!
+To run the server, environment variables are needed!

 Here is a small shell script that sets up said variables

     #!/bin/bash

-    # scipt for starting our accessBot
+    # script for starting our accessBot
     clear
     PORT="3000"
     export PORT